 These days some cruises like Norwegian have moved to one type of dining called Freestyle dining.
 This means: no set dining time, relaxed attire in the dining room, and flexibility to eat at one of the many onboard restaurants, cafés, and grills.

 Smart Casual is the typical dress code for freestyle dining.
-This includes dresses, casual pants or jeans, skirts, and tops.
+This includes the following clothes for a cruise: dresses, casual pants or jeans, skirts, and tops.
 For men, it’s jeans or slacks with a collared shirt and closed-toed shoes.
 I’ve been on lots of these cruises, and the Freestyle dining code makes dressing much less stressful.
 You simply think “nice restaurant” all the time, and you have smart casual nailed.

 Did you like this Post?